la2050/archive/_projects/2015/reunifying-children-with-their-incarcerated-parents-in-prisons-throughout-california.md

   How do you plan to use these resources to make change?
 Engage residents and stakeholders: '1' How do you plan to use these resources to make change?
 Implement a pilot or new project: '0' How do you plan to use these resources to make change?
-Expand a pilot or a program: '1' How do you plan to use these resources to make change?
-Mobilize for systems change: '1' 'City, State': 'Los Angeles, CA '
+Expand a pilot or a program: '1' How did you hear about this challenge?: 'friend ' 'City, State': 'Los Angeles, CA '
   How do you plan to use these resources to make change?
 Implement and track policy: '0' How do you plan to use these resources to make change?
 Other: '0'